git-ced/calculate-docs/docs/statistics/mean.md

 ---
-id: guides
+id: mean
-title: Latin-ish
+title: Mean
-sidebar_label: Guides
+sidebar_label: Mean
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.